codecypher/LearnAI/checklist/ai_checklist.md

 4. When deploying a new model, what metrics would be needed to decide between switching between the models?

-5. How to monitor input drift and model degradation?
+5. How to monitor input drift and model drift / degradation?

 6. Are there any potential feedback loops that need to be addressed?